-In April 2020, the Bank completed the third capital contribution of RMB750 million to National Financing Guarantee Fund Co., Ltd. Please refer to the announcement published by the Bank on 31 July 2018 for details.
+In May 2021, the Bank completed the fourth capital contribution of RMB750 million to National Financing Guarantee Fund Co., Ltd. The Bank has completed all four instalments of capital contribution with the total capital contribution of RMB3 billion.
+Please refer to the announcement published by the Bank on 31 July 2018 for details.